EricLBuehler/mistral.rs/docs/ADAPTER_MODELS.md

     A script [`modify_names.py`](scripts/modify_names.py) is provided which prompts the user for the adapter names and the old ordering file.
 The user is prompted for an output file location, relative to the working directory.

-A provide a [ordering file](scripts/xlora-paper-ordering.json) which contains the ordering for the X-LoRA model associated with [the paper](https://arxiv.org/abs/2402.07148) and the Huggingface repository: https://huggingface.co/lamm-mit/x-lora.
+A provide an [ordering file](scripts/xlora-paper-ordering.json) which contains the ordering for the X-LoRA model associated with [the paper](https://arxiv.org/abs/2402.07148) and the Huggingface repository: https://huggingface.co/lamm-mit/x-lora.

 **Quantized X-LoRA or LoRA models**